GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 <figure class="w-figure">
   <img src="./contexts.png" alt="Screenshots of Media Session contexts">
-  <figcaption class="w-figcaption">Media hub on desktop, media notification on mobile and wearable device</figcaption>
+  <figcaption class="w-figcaption">Media hub on desktop, media notification on mobile, and a wearable device</figcaption>
 </figure>

 ## About the Media Session API